This is part one of a two-part series. After reading this article, please continue reading “Jacob’s Tithing Vow Part 2“.

 In Genesis, Jacob deceived Esau and Isaac into giving Esau’s birthright to Jacob.
 He took advantage of a starving brother and a father who could not see.
 After he tricks his father into giving him Esau’s birthright, Jacob quickly runs away to avoid the calamity that would follow once his scheme was found out.
 After traveling, he found a resting place to sleep.
 During his sleep, Jacob had a dream in which God promised him multiple blessings.
 After the dream, Jacob wakes up, renames this place “Bethel” and makes this vow to God – “If God will be with me and will watch over me on this journey I am taking and will give me food to eat and clothes to wear so that I return safely to my father’s household, then the Lord will be my God and this stone that I have set up as a pillar will be God’s house, and of all that you give me I will give you a tenth.“

 Unclear Biblical Interpretation

 First, I believe that many translations of Genesis 28 interpret Jacob’s vow unclearly.
 Here’s what the NKJV states, “Then Jacob made a vow, saying, ‘If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, so that I come back to my father’s house in peace…’“

-Let’s not forget that God just finished stating these exact promises to Jacob in the dream:
+God just made these promises to Jacob in the dream:

 - I am with you, and will keep you in all places

-- and will bring you back to this land”
+- will bring you back to this land”

 - Romans 8:31 “What then shall we say to these things?
 If God [is] for us, who [can be] against us?”